Vietnamese from Canada Perspective

 Basically in Canada you can just live the Canadian general way with all its cultural stereotypes and supports OR mix it up if you want.
 It is very satisfying trying something new by mixing it really up.
 Especially cool when you get really old and exhausted general ways of doing things.

 Also when you are colored and your people are not seen in a positive light generally, I think you should mix it up big and strive for better.
 It takes time.
-It takes a lot of time but meeting with people of your same upbringing and same frequency friends will help you flourish and change things.
-It is all about your group of friends at the end that don’t involve racial thinking and stereotypical thinking.
+It takes a lot of time but working with people of your same upbringing and same frequency friends will help you flourish and change things.
+It is all about your group of friends at the end that don’t involve racial thinking and do not involve stereotypical thinking.

 I escaped the general treatment I received out in general society and solely worked with same frequency friends who live in their head here in Canada.
 In Canada, you can find people like that if you look really hard and put yourself out there.

-I know I should not be upset by the way I am treated because my life is pretty good living here in Canada as a Canadian born Vietnamese.
+I know I should not be upset by the way I am treated because my life is pretty good living here in Canada as a Vietnamese born in Canada.
 But when you are negatively stereotyped it is awful.
 Things seemed to have gotten worse for “Vietnamese” … and a bit better from what I have been treated as of late.

 I don’t want to be the general Vietnamese stereotype and push with my same frequency friends to get away from bad environments that don’t support me.
 It is only with same frequency friends you can get away.
 I am currently working with friends who don’t put me in a box.